-The School District will employ all reasonable efforts to protect the rights of the Complainant, the ind Respondent ividual(s) against whom the complaint is filed, and the witnesses as much as possible, consistent with the Board's legal obligations to investigate, to take appropriate action, and to conform with any discovery or disclosure obligations.
+The School District will employ all reasonable efforts to protect the rights of the Complainant, the Respondent individual(s) against whom the complaint is filed, and the witnesses as much as possible, consistent with the Board's legal obligations to investigate, to take appropriate action, and to conform with any discovery or disclosure obligations.
 All records generated under the terms of this policy and related administrative guidelines shall be maintained as confidential to the extent permitted by law.
 Confidentiality, however, cannot be guaranteed.
 Additionally, the Respondent must be provided the Complainant's identity All Complainants proceeding through the formal investigative process will be advised that their identities may be disclosed to the Respondent.

-During the course of a formal investigation, the Compliance Officer /or his/her designee will instruct all members of the School District community and third parties who are interviewed about the importance of maintaining confidentiality.
-Any individual who is interviewed as part of a harassment investigation is expected not to disclose any information that is learned or provided or browided or the investigation.
+During the course of a formal investigation, the Compliance Officer/ or his/her-designee will instruct all members of the School District community and third parties who are interviewed about the importance of maintaining confidentiality.
+Any individual who is interviewed as part of a harassment investigation is expected not to disclose any information that is learned or provided s/he learns or that s/he provides during the course of the investigation.